-R314.1.1 Surface burning characteristics.
-Except where otherwise noted in Section R314.2, all foam plastic or foam plastic cores in manufactured assemblies used in building construction shall have a flame-spread rating of not more than 75 and shall have a smoke-developed rating of not more than

-450 when tested in the maximum thickness intended for use in accordance with ASTM E 84.
+R314.3 Surface burning characteristics.
+Unless otherwise allowed in Section R314.5 or R314.6, all foam plastic or foam plastic cores used as a component in manufactured assemblies used in building construction shall have a flame spread index of not more than 75 and shall have a smoke-developed index of not more than 450 when tested in the maximum thickness intended for use in accordance with ASTM E 84.
+Loose-fill-type foam plastic insulation shall be tested as board stock for the flame spread index and smoke-developed index.